AndypSheridan/hyperCube/README.md

 ​
 ## **Future-Enhancements**
 ​
-There are a various areas with scope for future improvement.
+There are a several areas with scope for future improvement.
 This project has been fun and challenging and I will continue to try to add the following features in my own time:
 ​
 * Creating a sprite and sprite sheet for the player character.
 * Additional sound effects.